 Tonya Harwood, Executive Director

 Tonya D. Harwood has been an active part of the arts community in beautiful WNC for over 20 years.
 After getting a BA in art from the University of Delaware, she has mostly worked as a teaching artist and shared her love for art with students of all ages.
 Roots + Wings School of Art and Design is where she has worked most of the past ten years, doing both educational and administrative roles, and seeing first hand how art and community go together.
 She became an artist member at HCAC two years ago and has really enjoyed not only showing her oil paintings in the gallery, but volunteering and being a part of the wonderful arts community in Haywood County.
-She is thrilled to be taking the role as Executive Director at the Arts Council in June.
+She is thrilled to be HCAC's Executive Director!

 Lauren A. Medford, Art & Gallery Manager